alessiosantocs/Captain/README.md

 #DeploydApp
-A hassle-free deployment tracking system that will never forget what your last deploy contained.
+A hassle-free deployment tracking system that will never forget one.

 ##Development guidelines
 TODO...